zainab0077/Chatbot-Code-in-Python/README.md

 ### 4. Run the Bot

-After instalation , The chatbot is at your disposal
+After instalation, The chatbot is at your disposal
-َب

 ## Usage 💬